Denys Finch Hatton: Early life

-By the 1860s, his half-uncle the 11th Earl of Winchilsea had gambled away the family's several fortunes, and was forced to leave the ancestral seat Eastwell Park, which at the time of Denys Finch Hatton's birth was already rented out to Prince Alfred, second son of Queen Victoria, and his wife Maria Alexandrovna of Russia.
-This was also the house where Finch Hatton's father was born, but as the Eastwell estate was let go he and his older brother were brought up by their mother quietly at Haverholme Priory, another country house inherited by the 10th Earl in 1831 from his childless aunt and uncle in law.
+By the 1860s, his half-uncle, George Finch-Hatton, 11th Earl of Winchilsea, had gambled away the family's several fortunes, and was forced to leave the ancestral seat Eastwell Park, which at the time of Finch Hatton's birth was already rented out to Prince Alfred, second son of Queen Victoria, and his wife Maria Alexandrovna of Russia.
+This was also the house where Finch Hatton's father was born, but as the Eastwell estate was let go he and his older brother were brought up by their mother quietly at Haverholme Priory, another country house inherited by the 10th Earl in 1831 from his childless aunt and uncle in law, Sir Jenison William Gordon, 2nd Baronet.
 The 10th Earl left Haverholme to his second son Murray (later the 12th Earl).

 Finch Hatton's early years were spent in Haverholme with his cousins and uncle, but his family resided in the nearby Dower House.
 When his father inherited the peerages from his older brother in 1898 and became the 13th Earl, Denys and his siblings were relocated to Haverholme Priory.
 He was educated at Eton and Brasenose College, Oxford.
 At Eton, he was successful at athletics, served as secretary of the music society, and earned a degree in Modern History.

 Denys enjoyed popularity at Eton.
 One of his admirers was the flamboyant and fabulously wealthy Philip Sassoon, whose only sister, Sybil, later through marriage became Marchioness of Cholmondeley.
 Denys had previously protected Sassoon from being bullied for his feminine behavior.
 In turn, Sassoon visited sick Denys and gifted him ruby shirt studs and diamond cuff links.
 Peeved by the vulgar opulence, Denys threw them away to the unlit grate, but decided to retrieve them to give them to his sister Gladys.